 Between the pews and poking through the floorboards inside the Church is a sarsen stone 65 by 60 centimetres in size (approx. 2 foot by 2 foot).
 Sarsens are unusual hereabouts and are thought to come from the Medway gravels and therefore originating in Kent.

-LEIGH-ON-SEA.
-Leigh Spring (TQ 838 857
+Leigh Spring, Leigh-on-Sea (TQ 838 857)

 In the High Street is a19th century brick structure at the bottom of a conduit carrying water from a cliff top spring.
 There is a cast iron plaque dated 1846.
 The spring no doubt issued from the junction of the Thames terrace gravels with the underlying London Clay.
 A stone in Rectory Grove, not now in its original position, was placed at the well head in 1712.

-NORTH SHOEBURY.
-Friars Park (TQ 938 861)
+Friars Park, North Shoebury (TQ 938 861)

 The former Shoebury brickfields produced spectacular fossils of Ice Age mammals.
 Fossils from Shoebury in Southend Museum include the bones of mammoth, elephant, bison, giant deer and brown bear.
 Much of this land is now occupied by housing and retail development but some abandoned pits are still visible as lakes.
 Some of these are in the wildlife reserve known as Friars Park.
 Of historical interest only.

-SHOEBURYNESS.
 Shoeburyness Foreshore (TQ 920 840 approx.)

 A foreshore platform of London Clay has sometimes been visible at low tide at various points between Southend and Shoeburyness.
 Until sea defences were built, fossils could be found here such as sharks’ teeth and fruits and seeds preserved in pyrite.

-SOUTHEND.
-Southend Cliffs (TQ 875 851)
+Southend Cliffs (TQ 875 851 approx.)

 A classic area for demonstrating the problems of landslips in London Clay slopes.
 Movement of the ground along much of the Southend coastline is still a constant issue for the Council engineers, the most serious landslips occurring at The Cliffs, a section of coast just over a kilometre (approximately ¾ mile) long between the Cliffs Pavilion and Southend Pier.
 See also Hadleigh Castle (Castle Point District).